splunk/public-o11y-docs/infrastructure/use-navigators.rst

 Best practice
 ============================

-To get the most out of the `Dependencies` tab, configure the services you want to track in the Splunk Distribution of OpenTelemetry Collector configuration file as ``service.name`` values under ``extraDimensions``.
+To get the most out of the :guilabel:`Dependencies` tab, configure the services you want to track in the Splunk Distribution of OpenTelemetry Collector configuration file as ``service.name`` values under ``extraDimensions``.
 By configuring ``service.name`` values, you can see more details about your data, such as which individual services are running on specific host instances.

 Example
 +++++++++++